 Infertility should not be considered a taboo… It should be taken like any other problem you face e.g. when you face difficulty in your vision you visit an ophthalmologist or when you find any problem in hearing you see an ENT specialist.
 Similarly, if you are facing any difficulty in conceiving a pregnancy then you should visit an infertility specialist.

-It’s tragic that our social system is such that people are labelled somewhat incompetent or inferior if they don’t conceive naturally.
-Even when they do conceive after treatment they have to hide the fact that they had conceived with some treatment etc. Anyway that is a social aspect that will take its own time to change, coming to the clinical perspective We provide strict privacy to the couple.
+It’s tragic that our social system is such that people are labeled somewhat incompetent or inferior if they don’t conceive naturally.
+Even when they do conceive after treatment they have to hide the fact that they had conceived with some treatment etc. Anyway, that is a social aspect that will take its own time to change, coming to the clinical perspective We provide strict privacy to the couple.
 We understand that considering current social scenario privacy and secrecy of treatment is an important issue.
 We completely respect their privacy & choices in that aspect.